-3 Questions & 3 Answers about Guilt & Chronic Illness
+3 Questions & 3 Answers about Guilt and Chronic Illness

-Of course we know being sick is not our fault.
-There is nothing that can be done to avoid being diagnosed with RA or make it go away completely.
-And if there were, we would.
+Did you ever stop and think guilt and chronic illness?
+Of course being sick is not your fault.
+There is nothing that can prevent being diagnosed with an illness.
+And you can’t make a cure instantly appear.
+We would, if we could.
 So, we’re innocent.

-Being sick with Rheumatoid Arthritis is not like having your tonsils out and getting extra ice cream.
+Being sick with a chronic illness is not like having your tonsils out and getting extra ice cream.
 There are no benefits.
-Trust me: a handicapped parking pass is not fun when you really can’t walk well.
-And if it the pain is not enough to steal the fun, there is always the way people look upon you for using it or the guilty way it makes you feel.
+Trust me: a handicapped parking pass is not fun when you really have difficulty walking.
+And if it the pain is not enough to steal the fun, there is always the way people look upon you for using the parking pass or the guilty way that makes you feel.

-- When do I feel guilty about having Rheumatoid Arthritis?
+- When do I feel guilty about having a chronic illness?

 - Why feel guilty when it’s not our fault?